IGD SIIQ: History

 The history of IGD has its origins in the activity that already in 1977, ESP Dettaglianti Associati srl managed in the area of Ravenna, mainly focused on the rental of buildings for the sale of non-food products.
 The year 1998 sees the opening of the first shopping center in Ravenna ESP, with the hypermarket entrusted to Coop Adriatica and the gallery run by Gescom: a report that will consolidate over time.

 In 2000 Coop Adriatica transfers part of its retail real estate assets to ESP which changes its name definitively to IGD - Immobiliare Grande Distribuzione.

 In 2003 Ipercoop Tirreno also becomes a shareholder of IGD through the transfer of the Afragola shopping center in Campania; subsequently Ipercoop Tirreno sells its share in IGD to Unicoop Tirreno.

-IGD's real estate portfolio reaches an interesting critical mass and the company develops extensive expertise in its specific businesses: the company is now ready for its debut on the stock exchange at the end of July 2004.
+IGD's real estate portfolio expanded and the company prepared for its debut on the stock exchange at the end of July 2004.

 In March 2007 RGD, Riqualificazione Grande Distribuzione, is born.
-The objective of this 50-50 joint venture between Beni Stabili and IGD is to enhance existing shopping centers, a segment which both partners believe has interesting prospects.
+The objective of this 50-50 joint venture between Beni Stabili and IGD is to enhance existing shopping centers, a segment which both partners expected to grow.
 The company's initial assets, 2 shopping centers, had an estimated value of €113.2 million.
 As the 2005-2008 investment plan was completed a year in advance, in 2007 a new plan is launched which calls for investments of €800 million to be made over the next three years.
 In order to finance the new plan IGD launches a capital increase of approximately €98 million and issues a €230 million convertible bond.